3brazik/Database-Engine-using-Bash-script-/README.md

 The Project Features:

-The Application will be CLI Menu based app, that will provide to user this Menu items:
+The Application will be CLI Menu based app,
+    that provide this Menu items:

     Main Menu:
     • Create Database